 Automad supports plain PHP in template files.
 However, variables used in plain PHP blocks will not show up automatically in the dashboard and mixing PHP with Automad's template engine should be done carefully.
 Therefore it is not recommended to use plain PHP in normal templates.
 Missing functionality should always be implemented as an extension, where the plain PHP code is nicely wrapped into an Automad statement to integrate well with the rest of the template in use.
-In case you still prefer to write plain PHP templates, please read on and also check out this tutorial.
+In case you still prefer to write plain PHP templates, please read on.

 An instance of the Automad class is always available within any template and is called